deem0n/nim-nats/README.md

  nimble install -y
 ```

-This will download, wrap and install nim-nats in the standard Nimble package location, typically ~/.nimble.
+This will download and install nim-nats in the standard Nimble package location, typically ~/.nimble.
 Once installed, it can be imported into any Nim program.

 __Usage__